Skip to main content

 Restricting enrollment

-One of the simplest ways to control for confounding variables is to limit study enrollment to people equally affected by the confounder.
+One of the simplest ways to control for confounding variables is to limit enrollment to people equally affected by the confounder.

-The main drawbacks of restriction are that you must be aware of the confounders and the subjects' status relative to the confounder.
-Some study participants may have unknown health conditions or may not be truthful about their behavior.
+There are drawbacks: you must know the confounders and each subject’s status relative to them, and participants may have unknown health conditions or may not be truthful about their behavior.
+The range may also stay too wide—if you enroll people aged 65–80, risk factors can still vary significantly within that range.

 Include confounders as control variables